Svetansu/reactnd-project-myreads-starter/README.md

 # MyReads Project v1.1

-This project is my second submission for the MyReads book-keeping react application.
+This project is my second submission for the MyReads book-keeping react application, a project for the Udacity React Developer Nanodegree.

 To get started developing right away: